Summer Reading

 Honors English III

-Honors English III 2025 Summer Reading
+Honors English III 2026 Summer Reading

 Congratulations on your decision to take Honors English III next year!
 I look forward to meeting you.
 Here is your summer assignment:

-- Read and annotate Educated by Tara Westover.
-This is a pretty riveting memoir.
-Some students have even said it’s a beach read.
-Annotate as you go, but not so much that you stop enjoying yourself.
-In the margins, ask questions and make comments about parts that you like or that stand out.
-This book shows the American Dream topic in a modern way.
+- Annotate each text as you go, but not so much that you stop appreciating or enjoying the work.
+In the margins, ask questions and make comments about parts that you react to or that stand out.

 What you should know: